WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 The temple was destroyed during the Japanese invasion before being rebuilt around 1930.

 We really enjoyed our visit of Haedong Yonggungsa Temple.
-With the waves crushing on the cliffs right by the temple, and being surrounded by nature, this place is really gorgeous.
+With the waves crashing on the cliffs right by the temple and being surrounded by nature, this place is really gorgeous.

 Haedong Yonggungsa Temple is not very far from Haeundae.
 Take bus 100 from Haeundae and it will take about 45min.
 By taxi count less than 20min.